Cressida: Shakespeare

 In William Shakespeare's Troilus and Cressida, Cressida is first introduced in Act 1, Scene 1.
 Pandarus and Troilus are discussing how the latter's unspoken love for the former's niece, Cressida, is preventing him from performing on the battlefield.
 She first appears in person in the following scene, where she has a conversation with Pandarus.
 While the pair is speaking, Troilus walks past, and her uncle attempts to convince Cressida to take him as a lover.
-However, Cressida teases him, saying she has heard Achilles, a Grecian warrior, is far more impressive.
-Once Pandarus exits, Cressida admits in a soliloquy that she does in fact love Troilus, but is too worried to admit her feelings.
-In her own words:
+However, Cressida teases him, saying she has heard that the Greek warrior Achilles is far more impressive.
+Once Pandarus exits, Cressida admits in a soliloquy that she does in fact love Troilus, but is too worried to admit her feelings:

 Yet I hold off.
 Women are angels, wooing:

 Things won are done, joy's soul lies in the doing.

 That she beloved knows nought that knows not this:

 Men prize the thing ungained more than it is: